aws-samples/natural-language-queries-for-datalakes/README.md

 Start by pressing the **Index Business Data Catalog** button.
 This needs to be done only once.

-5. Ask a question to Data Genie.
-Try for example "List 5 products and the name of their supplier".
+5. Ask a question to Data Genie, for example "List 5 products and the name of their supplier".

+Example questions that you can ask:

+* For Northwhind database:
+  * List 5 products and the name of their supplier
+  * List 5 customers who bought products from suppliers in France.
+Give their names, which product and qty ordered
+  * What are the top three categories in terms of number of orders?
+* For Chinook database:
+  * What albums contain songs which title contains the word free?
+Give album name, song name and who is the singer.
+  * Which are the top 3 songs, present in the greatest number of playlists?
+  * What is the shortest song?
+What is its duration?
+Who is the artist?

 #### Running Data Genie from the Command Line